 What happens in your body, when your feeling..."

 The recipient is responsible for any applicable duties, taxes, and fees.
-If you live in Canada or the UK, there are imports fees.
-No fees for importing into Australia.
+There are no fees for importing our products into Australia.
+If you live in Canada or the UK, there are typically imports fees.

 Please email email@example.com if you have any questions.
 Thank you!